Here it is! The long list of ways to make money on the road while living nomadically, in a van, or traveling continuously.

 27 – Yoga Teacher

 A rudimentary online Yoga teaching business could be built very simply online in a similar way to a music teaching gig.
 People can’t get enough Yoga these days.
 Post some free or cheap ads on FB or Craigslist.
+Certification for yoga training would be a good idea if you want to pursue this path.

 28 – Make Jewelry